aziz-zina/MongoDB-Notebook/README.md

     jupyter notebook MongoDB_Tutorial.ipynb
     ```
 3. Follow the step-by-step guide in the notebook to learn about MongoDB and explore its functions with Python.

+## Notes
+- Ensure your MongoDB server is running before executing the notebook.
+- Modify the connection details in the notebook based on your MongoDB setup.

+## Feedback
+If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.

+Happy coding!"